anaamay/docker-springboot/README.md

 # docker-springboot

-Step-1: Check the docker is installed in you machine. run below commands and it will display the installed docker version. docker -v
+Step-1: Check the docker is installed in you machine. run below commands and it will display the installed docker version.

+docker -v
 Docker version 19.03.3, build a872fc2f86

-Step-2: If docker is inastalled in your mahchine, please  go to the project home directory and run the below commands to build a docker image. sudo docker build -f Dockerfile -t docker-springboot-app .
+Step-2: If docker is inastalled in your mahchine, go to the project home directory and run the below commands to build a docker image.

+sudo docker build -f Dockerfile -t docker-springboot-app .

 Step-3: After successfully execution of below comands a docker image will be created.